 When I began to knit patterns written in English, I was surprised that M1L and M1R increases were used very frequently, because the increases generally used in Japan are KRL and KLL.
-They are very neat, easy and useful!
+They are very easy to do, neat, and useful!

-There are also their purled versions, PRL and PLL that I’d like to show you the most, because there isn’t any tutorial on them and they’re much easier than M1Lp and M1Rp!
+There are also their purled versions, PRL and PLL that I’d like to present you, because there is no tutorial on them on the internet, and they’re I think much easier than M1Lp and M1Rp!
 But I’m going to show you KRL and KLL first to show you the principle.

-KRL and KLL are short for Knit Right Loop and Knit Left Loop, and you “knit right or left loop of the sts just below the sts next to which you want to increase”.
-I’m sorry for this tortuous sentence, and it’s said a picture is worth thousand words so here’s a photo tutorial!
+KRL and KLL are short for Knit Right Loop and Knit Left Loop, and you “knit right or left loop of the stitches just below the stitches next to which you want to increase”.
+I’m sorry for this tortuous sentence, and it’s said a picture is worth thousand words, so here’s a photo tutorial!

 Knit Right Loop = right-leaning increase

-1. In this example, I’m going to make one stitch next to the third st, so I knitted 2 sts.
+1. In this example, I’m going to make one stitch next to the third stitch (between the 2nd and the 3rd), so I knit 2 sts.

 2. Insert your right hand needle into the stitch below the next (=third) stitch.